Tips

 What is the law?

 Well, technically there is no law against wearing your summer sandals or flip flops whilst driving.
 Rule 97 of the Highway Code states that the driver should make sure that their choice of footwear doesn’t prevent them from using the cars controls in the right manner.
 If you are certain that your shoes do not interfere with the break, acceleration or clutch pedals at any point, you are considered safe to wear them.
-You could even drive barefooted if it remains safe to do so, however, we do not recommend this.

 Despite the above, there is a time where this would be classed as an illegal offence and cause you a fine of up to £5,000.
 If your feet are wet or slippery, you will be unable to have authority over the car’s controls, resulting in you putting your passengers and other road users at risk.
 This would count in instances where you are driving with flip flops, sandals or barefooted.